jerrydenton/sumPause/sumPause/Assets/sumPause/README.md.txt

 ### Notifications/Events
 If you need to notify other objects of a pause/resume state make sure the *Use Event* option is checked on the SumPause component.
 This will cause the **SumPause.pauseEvent** event to trigger.
-Now any object can listen for, and react to, the event by adding a listener (C# Example) -
+Now any script can react to changes by adding a listener (C# Example) -

 ```csharp
     // Add the event listener